derfc/Canvas/README.md

 ### Bezier Curve

-- Click and move to select starting point, and point, first control point and second control point.
+- Click and move to select starting point, and point, first control point and second control point

 ### Download

-- Save the current real-canvas as a png file.
+- Save the current real-canvas as a png file

 ### Polygon